johanberntsson/hexgame/design.md

     sidplay -v music.sid

+# Memory problems/fast IRQ loader

+There is a fast loader which could be used to read the resouces in the mega65-tools repository: [fastload_demo.a](https://github.com/MEGA65/mega65-tools/blob/master/src/utilities/fastload_demo.asm)

+Read this [blog post](https://c65gs.blogspot.com/2021/11/creating-simple-internal-drive-fast.html) for more information.

 # Computer Opponent / AI

 It is hard to make a good AI to the Hex game, esxpecially with a (relatively) weak machine as the MEGA65.
 Exhaustive search is out of the question, so I tried using Monte Carlo simulation.